keokilee/makahiki/README.markdown

 * Download the latest official release from the [Pinax web site](http://pinaxproject.com/download/).
 * Extract the bundle and using the terminal or a command prompt, change into the new directory.
 * Run `python scripts/pinax-boot.py <path-to-virtual-env-to-create>`.
 For example, if you want to install to /pinax-env, then type `python scripts/pinax-boot.py /pinax-env`.
+* TROUBLESHOOTING: On Mac OS X Snow Leopard, you may see an issue where the virtual environment fails to install.
+One way to avoid this is to use the [virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/).
+Follow the steps in the introduction and make a virtualenv for Pinax (i.e. `mkvirtualenv pinax-env`).
+You may also want to define $WORKON_HOME to your shell startup file in addition to adding the virtualenv startup script.
+Then, you can go back to the pinax folder you downloaded and type `python scripts/pinax-boot.py $WORKON_HOME/pinax-env` to install Pinax into the virtual environment.

 ## Obtaining the Kukui Cup Pinax source
 * Getting this project requires Git.
 Find a package for your operating system at the [GitHub install wiki](http://help.github.com/git-installation-redirect).